Model United Nations Conference

 Dr. Liu has been serving as the faculty advisor of the Model United Nations Club since its inception in spring 2017.
 Along with a group of PC students who share the passion for global learning and the desire to engage the global community for the betterment of the humanity, he endeavors to bring the global education to the larger community through the PCMUN and to encourage students at all levels to think about a world beyond their own and to become a responsible and contributive member of the global community.

-The General Assembly will be co-chaired by Ms. Kailynn Turner and Ms. Bri Kennedy.
+The General Assembly will be chaired by Ms. Hannah Pressley.

 Topic: Open agenda & simulation games